 REMINDER: If your staff members have enrolled in the Voluntary Critical Illness, please inform them to contact Industrial Alliance to cancel the coverage and premium deduction.

-• GROUP COVERAGE CHANGE FORM must be submitted to our office to change their benefit class and to indicate if the employee will keep extended health and dental while they are on leave.
+- ONLINE INFO CHANGE FORM must be submitted to our office to change their benefit class and to indicate if the employee will keep extended health and dental while they are on leave.

-• GROUP COVERAGE CHANGE FORM when they return to work and to reinstate their benefit class and benefits.
+- ONLINE INFO CHANGE FORM when they return to work and to reinstate their benefit class and benefits.

-The Welcome Plan is a temporary supplementary group plan of insurance that provides essential basic healthcare coverage for newcomers, returning Canadian residents and their families, or employees who have an expired Provincial Health Plan.
+The Welcome Plan is a temporary supplementary group plan of insurance that provides essential basic healthcare coverage for newcomers, returning Canadian residents and their families, or employees who do not have an active Provincial Health Plan.
 Welcome Plan benefits are available as long as the employee meets all eligibility requirements.
 To be eligible under the Welcome Plan, the employee must be covered under the Extended Health plan; they must legally reside in a Canadian province or territory.
 They must not be eligible for coverage under a federal or provincial government health plan (i.e., MSP) because they do not satisfy the residency requirement in their province or territory of residence.

 An employee who had previously waived their extended health or dental coverage and would like dual coverage (not losing the spousal coverage) will be considered a late applicant.
 And will have to be subjected to the approval of CANADA LIFE ASSURANCE CO.